Please note that CET staff is offering virtual travel training sessions during COVID-19.

 The purpose of CET’s Travel Training Program is to educate seniors, students, and those who experience developmental and intellectual disabilities how to use the Bend fixed-route transit system to improve their independence and mobility.
+Please note that CET staff are only conducting virtual travel training sessions due to COVID-19.

 Travel Training Services